Rigsy

-Rigsy (born 6 December 1978) is a presenter from Newcastle, Northern Ireland, currently living in East Belfast.
+Rigsy (born David O’Reilly, 6 December 1978) is a presenter from Newcastle, Northern Ireland, currently living in East Belfast.
 He attended St Patrick's Grammar School, Downpatrick is a graduate of Queen's University Belfast.

 Broadcast career

 Rigsy has presented Across The Line on BBC Radio Ulster since 2002 and over 30 episodes of ATL TV on BBC Two Northern Ireland.
 Rigsy currently presents Across The Line with fellow broadcaster and journalist Stuart Bailie, having previously presented the show solo and alongside Donna Legge.

 Awards

 In 2008, Across the Line (with Rigsy presenting solo) won gold at the PPI Awards (the Irish equivalent of the Radio Academy Awards).
 Rigsy and his producer Paul McClean picked up the award, as well as another gold in the documentary category for A Beautiful Day, a programme Rigsy had voiced and McClean produced.
 In 2009 and 2016 Across the Line won gold again.

 TV work

 Rigsy has interviewed many well known and respected acts and musicians, including Noel Gallagher, Kings of Leon, Pete Doherty, Jarvis Cocker, Ian Brown, Muse, Franz Ferdinand, Snow Patrol, Primal Scream, The Prodigy, The Killers, The Chemical Brothers, The Flaming Lips, Underworld and Steve Coogan while primarily promoting new Northern Irish acts such as And So I Watch You From Afar, General Fiasco, Two Door Cinema Club, and SOAK.
 He has also presented the BBC's coverage of Tennents ViTal in 2006 and 2007, 'ATL Rockschool' in 2006, 2007 and 2008, 'ATL At the Festivals' in 2008, 'Do You Remember the First Time?' in 2009, 'Snow Patrol at Ward Park' in 2010 and coverage of 'One Big Weekend' in 2013.
 He has also presented and contributed to various other non-music TV programmes, including coverage of Balmoral Show and The Twelfth.